QubitPi/leadership-blogs/src/content/posts/mythical-man-month/index.md

 2. implementation
 3. interaction (between creation and users)

-implementation in software development is very tractable, making programmer over-optimistic about the implementation difficulties, such as bugs.
+Implementation in software development is very tractable, making programmer over-optimistic about the implementation difficulties, such as bugs.

 ### Not Taking Communication Efforts into Account